brucemack/brucemack.github.io/ampersand/index.md

 The number of satelites in view is taken from the $GPGSV message.
 The time/date is taken from the $GPRMC message.
 The validity of the fix is taken from the $GPGGS message.

 ### GNGGA Message

+This is a more general version of the GPGGA message (GPS only).
+GNGGA includes other constelations.

 Example: